 The goal of this discussion series is to spark educated discussions on various facets of science and about the responsibilities of being a scientist.

-Course outline (subject to modifications)
+Course outline (subject to minor changes)

-- Session 6: Research Ethics
+- Session 6: Research integrity

 Registration is based on the ‘first come, first serve’ principle.
 The maximum number of participants is 20.